- Primarily traceable, renewable, and recycled raw materials used

 Of all raw materials used in the making of Conti GreenConcept, more than half are either from renewable sources or recycled.
 For all of its tire production plants, Continental is aiming to fully transition to sustainable raw materials by no later than the year 2050.
 The premium tire manufacturer defines as “sustainable” all materials that originate from closed-loop cycles, have no harmful effects on people or the environment, and are responsibly sourced as well as climate-neutral across their entire supply chains.

 Conti GreenConcept also consists of 35 percent renewables.
-Among the bio-materials used are natural rubber from dandelions, silicate from the ash of rice husks and vegetable oils and resins, all leading to a significant reduction in materials based on crude oil.
-In addition to natural rubber, Continental’s global tire-making plants are already making widespread use of various other materials such as recycled rubber or vegetable oils.
+Among the bio-materials used are natural rubber from dandelions, silicate from the ash of rice husks and plant-based oils and resins, all leading to a significant reduction in materials based on crude oil.
+In addition to natural rubber, Continental’s global tire-making plants are already making widespread use of various other materials such as recycled rubber or plant-based oils.
 For Continental, it has long been a top priority not only to use sustainable materials in making its tires, but also to further the cultivation and processing of such materials.
 For example, together with partners at its site in Anklam, Germany, Continental is conducting intensive research into the use of Russian Dandelion.
 The goal is to be able to grow natural rubber in the immediate vicinity of the company’s tire plants so as to both lower carbon emissions from long-distance transport and to conserve valuable resources.

 Conti GreenConcept also consists of 17 percent recycled materials, namely reclaimed steel and recovered carbon black, plus – in an industry first – polyester from recycled plastic bottles for the tire’s casing.
 Continental is planning the gradual rollout of its ContiRe.Tex technology as of 2022, thus paving the way for the manufacture of tires using polyester yarn from recycled PET bottles.
 The recycling process does without the usual intermediate chemical processing steps, and the resulting polyester yarn is then made functionally capable of handling the high mechanical forces to which tires are subjected.
 As a part of the so-called upcycling process, used PET bottles get a new life as polyester high-performance material.
 Conventional passenger car tires consist of roughly 400 grams of polyester yarn each.
 In manufacturing a set of four tires, a total of over 60 recycled PET (polyethylene terephthalate) bottles can be reused.
 The use of recycled polyester marks another major step by Continental on the road to circular manufacturing for all of its tire products.